officialayushyadav15/code-in-place/week 3/Dog years/README.md

 ![Sample Result](result.jpeg)

-You can solve this using the Karel programming environment provided in Stanford's Code in Place course.
+You can solve this using the python programming environment provided in Stanford's Code in Place course.

 ## Solution Link